-The public is invited to attend this meeting.
-The purpose of this meeting is to brief the community on the contents of the plan and provide opportunity for residents to make suggestions, additions or revisions to the draft Comprehensive Plan Update.
-We will receive community comments on the contents of the Comprehensive Plan, which includes the Future Land Use/Development Map, Community Work Program Report of Accomplishments, a new Community Work Program and a final list of Needs and Opportunities and Goals and Objectives as well as any other portion of the plan to be submitted to the Regional Commission and the state.
+Stewart#County as well as Lumpkin and Richland are committed to providing all persons with equal access to its services, programs, activities, education, and employment regardless of race, color, national origin, religion, sex familial status, disability, or age Persons with special needs relating to handleapped accessibility or foreign language shall confact the Stewart County Clerk, Carol Stewart, at 729 338-6769.
+For more information about the public hearing, please contact Rick Morrls with the River Valley Regional "The purpose of this meeting is to brief the community on the plan changes, and provide opportunity for residents to make suggestions, additions, or revisions."
+Plan elements include a demographic section, Future Land Use Map, Community Work Program Report of Accomplishments, a new Community.
+Work Program and a final list of Issues and Opportunities and Goals and Objectives as well as any other portion of the plan to be submitted to the FRegional Commission and the state